Christian Finance & Stewardship

 18Dec 2012

-Worried about your credit and want to improve it?
 Our Christian debt relief programs give us insight into helping people not just with their debt, but their credit as well.
-There are two things to know: You are not alone, and there are some simple ways to boost your credit score.

 The better your credit, the lower your interest rate on car loans and credit cards.
 Good credit scores will also make homeownership much easier.
 There are few tools more valuable in your financial tool belt than a good credit score.

 Paying off loans, such as your mortgage, car loan, or student loans, can improve your scores, but it won’t improve your scores as much as consistently lowering balances on revolving accounts such as credit cards.
-Your debt to credit limit ratio plays a significant role in determining your credit score.
+Your debt-to-credit-limit ratio plays a significant role in determining your credit score.

 Paying your balances down doesn’t just help your credit score either, it takes major financial pressure off!
 Understanding how our Christian Debt Relief programs impact your credit is important to ensure long term success.